Fripe070/TGoT/README.md

 the game, how to play it, and more.
 It will of course get updated as more features arrive to the game.

 ### Contributing
+#### All contributions are subject to the [Unity Contribution Agreement (UCA)](https://unity3d.com/legal/licenses/Unity_Contribution_Agreement)
+When making a pull request, remember that you are confirming your agreement to the terms and conditions of the UCA, including that your Contributions are your original creation and that you have complete right and authority to make your Contributions.

 When contributing, please have the following in mind:
 - I am not experienced with Unity, in fact this project _for me to learn_ it, so please do not PR with something you know is advanced.
 As annoying as it is, I won't be able to accept PRs until I completely understand what's